[FOR IMMEDIATE RELEASE]

 For all queries, please email IBCC2019@outlook.com

-The International Bamboo and Rattan Organisation (INBAR) is a multilateral development organisation which promotes environmentally sustainable development using bamboo and rattan.
-It has 44 Members.
-In addition to its Secretariat headquarters in China, INBAR has regional offices in India, Ghana, Ethiopia, and Ecuador.
+The International Bamboo and Rattan Organisation (INBAR) is a multilateral development organisation which promotes the use of bamboo and rattan for sustainable development.
+It is made up of 45 Member Countries.
+In addition to its Secretariat headquarters in China, INBAR has Regional Offices in Cameroon, Ecuador, Ethiopia, Ghana and India.